n42r/n42r.github.io/index.md

 ---
 <p style="text-align:right;"> <a href="index_de"> 🇩🇪 </a></p>

 Nasr is the name.
 I have 10+ years of experience in technology and digital media.

-Here's my [resume](https://raw.githubusercontent.com/n42r/n42r.github.io/main/assets/pdf/kasrin_resume_2023_04.pdf).
-Alternatively, you can have a look at my [experience matrix](matrix): an overview of the various subjects I worked in, as well as the roles and mindsets I have assumed therein.

-In February 2023 I successfully defended my Ph.D. at the Faculty of Information Systems & Applied Computer Sciences, University of Bamberg, Germany.

 My strengths lie at the intersection of product design & development, R&D, architecture, and business strategy.

+If you're looking for my resume [here it is](https://raw.githubusercontent.com/n42r/n42r.github.io/main/assets/pdf/kasrin_resume_2023_04.pdf).
+Alternatively, you can have a look at my "[background matrix](matrix)," which is a table of subjects, roles, and mindsets I have experience in.

+Just recently, I defended my Ph.D. at the Faculty of Information Systems & Applied Computer Sciences, University of Bamberg, Germany.

 In the past couple of years, my energy has been dedicated to developing a *data architecture* for inter-organizational data sharing and exchange (something between a *data lake* and a *data mesh* but for more than one organization).
 See [this page](phd) for an overview of my doctoral work.